danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-28-ipad-pro-setup.md

 iawriter: https://ia.net/writer
 ---

-In this post, I’ll write about my long process to find a setup that lets me be more productive and flexible in how I work with my various sites, projects, blog etc. I will descibe how I moved away from my old hosting provider and Wordpress and how I finally found a setup that lets me create content on my iPad Pro.
+In this post, I’ll write about my process to find a setup that lets me be more productive and flexible in how I work with my various sites, projects, blog etc. I will descibe how I moved away from my old hosting provider and Wordpress and how I finally found a setup that lets me create content on my iPad Pro.

 ## Moving away from legacy hosting